^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Grippex is a combination medicine intended to relieve the symptoms of colds and flu.
-It includes three active components, each of which performs a specific function to combat various manifestations of the disease:
+Grippex is a combination drug designed to relieve cold and flu symptoms.
+It contains three active ingredients, each of which performs a specific function to combat various manifestations of the disease:

-1. Paracetamol (Acetaminophen) - has antipyretic and analgesic effects.
+1. Paracetamol (Acetaminophen) - has an antipyretic and analgesic effect.
 Paracetamol is effective in reducing fever and reducing pain such as headache, muscle pain, sore throat.

-2. Pseudoephedrine hydrochloride is a vasoconstrictor that helps reduce swelling of the nasal mucosa and sinuses, making breathing easier and reducing nasal congestion.
+2. Pseudoephedrine hydrochloride is a vasoconstrictor that helps reduce swelling in the nose and sinuses, making breathing easier and reducing nasal congestion.

-3. Dextromethorphan hydrobromide is an antitussive that acts on the cough center in the brain, which helps reduce cough.
+3. Dextromethorphan hydrobromide is an antitussive that acts on the cough center in the brain, which helps reduce coughing.

-1. Fever: Grippex contains paracetamol, which helps lower body temperature and relieve fever.
+1. Fever: Grippex contains paracetamol, which helps reduce body temperature and relieve fever.

-2. Nasal Congestion: Pseudoephedrine hydrochloride, found in Grippex, is a decongestant and helps constrict the blood vessels in the nose, which relieves congestion and makes breathing easier.
+2. Nasal congestion: Pseudoephedrine hydrochloride, found in Grippex, is a decongestant and helps constrict the blood vessels in the nose, which reduces congestion and makes breathing easier.

-3. Cough: Dextromethorphan hydrobromide is an antitussive and helps reduce the frequency and intensity of cough.
+3. Cough: Dextromethorphan hydrobromide is an antitussive and helps reduce the frequency and severity of cough.

-4. Body pain: Paracetamol also has analgesic properties and can help relieve muscle and bone pain that often accompanies flu and colds.
+4. Body aches: Paracetamol also has analgesic properties and can help relieve muscle and bone pain that often accompanies flu and colds.

-5. General Malaise: Grippex may help improve your well-being and relieve common cold and flu symptoms such as weakness, tiredness and irritability.
+5. General malaise: Grippex can help improve your well-being and relieve common cold and flu symptoms such as weakness, fatigue and irritability.

 Release form